.png)

 “Am I enough?!”

-Most of the time, our Anxious Mom Minds are manageable, controllable, and even helpful.
+Most of the time, our Anxious Minds are manageable, controllable, and even helpful.
 Anxiety is a natural occurrence and motivates us to take care of business.
 That anxiety might have kicked you into high gear during this pandemic.
 Maybe you made homemade masks, stocked your fridge, or gave up on your lovely dining room to create an instant homeschool.
 Globally, anxiety is more prevalent than ever.
-These unique circumstances make a perfect storm for the Anxious Mom's Mind to be more vulnerable, activate more intensely, and create more misleading negative thoughts.
+These unique circumstances make a perfect storm for the Anxious Mind to be more vulnerable, activate more intensely, and create more misleading negative thoughts.
 Heightened anxiety brought on by stress or constant worry can lead to feelings of sadness, self-loathing, and even anger.

-Here are a few mindfulness exercises to tame and calm your “Anxious Mom Mind” when the world gets too heavy and your anxiety peaks.
+Here are a few mindfulness exercises to tame and calm your “Anxious Mind” when the world gets too heavy and your anxiety peaks.

-Use your 5 senses
+Use your Five Senses

 Take a second and look around.
 Literally, look in the space where you are at this moment.
 Check out your physical surroundings.
 What do you see, smell, feel, hear, and taste?
 Can you hear anything like your kids playing?
 Is there music?
 Can you hear the birds outside?
 Take this moment and go through your 5 senses like a checklist.
-This simple and quick technique will quiet the Anxious Mom's Mind and bring you to the present space and ground you.
+This simple and quick technique will quiet the Anxious Mind and bring you to the present space and ground you.

 Unplug from the News Cycle